(CNN) — From the classic elegance of Big Ben to the gleaming, ultra-modern Shard, London's skyline is pretty extraordinary.

 As one of London's older rooftop restaurants, OXO is at a much lower altitude than its City counterparts.
-Don't let that put you off -- this lower vantage point allows diners to watch the boats drift by on the Thames and enjoy a stunning view of St Paul's Cathedral -- and is more palatable for those with a fear of heights!
+Don't let that put you off -- this lower vantage point allows diners to watch the boats drift by on the Thames and enjoy a stunning view of St Paul's Cathedral -- and is more palatable for those with a fear of heights.

 Where to find it: Oxo Tower Wharf, Bargehouse Street, South Bank, London SE1 9PH

 Fenchurch Restaurant offers panoramic views of London below.

 Head to the "Walkie Talkie" skyscraper (AKA 20 Fenchurch Street) to enjoy a landscaped indoor garden known as the Sky Garden, wide observation desks and state-of-the art restaurants and bars.
 Fenchurch Rooftop Restaurant serves "British contemporary" food and stylish cocktails.
-It is the perfect place to sit and admire the city below.
+It's the perfect place to sit and admire the city below.
 The Sky Garden is also well worth wandering around: its lush greenery forming a striking contrast with the concrete jungle glimpsed through the windows.
 A visit to the Garden is free, you just need to book online in advance.
 The building is also home to the Darwin Brasserie and the Sky Pod Bar.

-Where to find it: Sky Garden, 1 Sky Garden Walk, London EC3M 8AF; +44 (0) 333 772 0020
+Where to find it: Sky Garden, 1 Sky Garden Walk, London EC3M 8AF

 Cozy and inviting even in winter, the heated roof offers 360-degree views of the City skyscrapers and East London's skyline.
 Food is served sizzling from the Robata Grill and cocktails are available into the early hours of the morning.

-Where to find it: 2-4 Boundary Street, Shoreditch, London E2 7DD; +44 (0) 20 7729 1051
+Where to find it: 2-4 Boundary Street, Shoreditch, London E2 7DD

 Where to find it: Selfridges, 400 Oxford Street, London W1A 1AB

 Sample stunning Spanish fine dining at Aqua Nueva, then sit back and admire this vista.

-The Art Deco-style interior offers intimate dining, but its rooftop exterior is where it's at.
+The Art Deco-style interiors offer intimate dining, but the rooftop exteriors are where it's at.
 In the evening, Regent Street's shops -- including iconic Tudor-revival department store Liberty's -- are illuminated and diners can spot the London Eye in the distance.

 Where to find it: 5th floor, 240 Regent Street (Entrance 30 Argyll Street), London W1B 3BR

-Admire London's Eastern cluster of skyscrapers from Coq d'Argent's manicured lawn.
+Admire London's eastern cluster of skyscrapers from Coq d'Argent's manicured lawn.

 Coq d'Argent promises classic French food in a contemporary, rooftop setting.
-The rooftop comes complete with a lawn, hedges and spectacular views of London's Eastern cluster of skyscrapers.
+The rooftop comes complete with a lawn, hedges and spectacular views of London's eastern cluster of skyscrapers.

 The high-quality menu includes baked lobster and Australian sirloin steak.
 But beware, you'll be surrounded by suits as this is bankers' territory.

 Where to find it: No. 1 Poultry, London EC2R 8EJ

 Radio rooftop bar

 Survey the city skyline from the 10th floor of the ME Hotel on The Strand.

 Where to find it: ME London, 336-337 Strand, London WC2R 1HA

 Qin Xie is a London-based freelance journalist and trained chef.

 This article was previously published in 2013.
-It was reformatted and republished in 2017 and again in 2018 and 2019.
+It was reformatted, updated and republished in 2017 and again in 2018 and 2019.